MatDzie/kubernetes/README.md

 - Namespace

     Namespaces are used to separate concerns in k8s.
 We create them with kind:Namesace and to put some object into given namespace we define it in object metadata as namespace: namespace-name.

+- Persistent Volumes (PV)

+    Way of making storage availble inside k8s.
+Used with EBS (Elastic Block Storage - virtual hard drive) on AWS for example.
+To name them we use Storage Class Names.

+ - Persistent Volume Claims (PVC)

+    Way of saying that I want a chunk of that storage to use it.

+- Static vs Dynamic Storage Classes

+    Static: we as administrator have to create Persistent Volumes, manage it.
+    Dynamic: we delegate job for creating and managment to k8s.